Mrs. Hanson stood at the front of the classroom and clapped her hands.

 “Yeah, well, I don’t have a choice.
 And I have tons of work to get done, but the skirt has to be finished right away.”

 “Sometimes our responsibilities pile up, don’t they?”
-Mom said, going back into the kitchen to check on dinner and fold laundry.
+Mom said.
+She went back into the kitchen to check on dinner and fold kitchen towels.